-Technically last week’s post about ripping down the ceiling could be considered Part I, but if we want to be super technical this actually started last year.
+Technically last week’s post about ripping down the ceiling could be considered Part I of this living room remodel, but if we want to be super technical this actually started last year.
 First, a new staircase.
 Soon after, the carpeting was ripped out and the subfloor was painted in lieu of installing an actual floor.

 Which brings us to the present.
 Instead of continuing the tradition of finishing the room bit by bit, we’ve done gone the whole hog and are finally finishing the damn thing once and for all.
 (Easier said than done.
 This is an older home full of delightful quirks.
 DELIGHTFUL.)

 So here’s a fun fact.
 Not only have I lived in this house, but so have about ninety million other relatives of mine.
 My paternal grandparents lived in this house and my grandfather did not believe in overhead lighting.
 Lights in the ceiling were the devil’s tool.
 That’s what lamps are for.

 He also didn’t believe in indoor plumbing, but my grandmother won that round.
 GO GRANDMA.